CharlesStover/react-router-v6-sentry-browser-tracing-integration/README.md

 To test your changes for validity, use the following scripts:

 - To build your changes, run `yarn rollup`.
-- To build your changes in watch mode, run `yarn rollup-watch`.
+- To build your changes in watch mode, run `yarn rollup:watch`.
 - To lint your changes, run `yarn eslint`.
 - To unit test your changes, run `yarn jest`.
-- To unit test your changes in watch mode, run `yarn jest-watch`.
+- To unit test your changes in watch mode, run `yarn jest:watch`.